awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the navigation pane, choose **Managed Instances**\.

-1. In the **Managed instances** list, choose a the ID of a managed EC2 instance that you want to configure for patching\.
+1. In the **Managed instances** list, choose the ID of a managed EC2 instance that you want to configure for patching\.
+**Note**
+If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. Select the **Tags** tab, then choose **Edit**\.